puppetlabs/puppet-docs/source/pe/3.7/install_eos.markdown

 4. On the EOS instance, run the following command, `puppet agent -t`.

-   The Puppet agent will retrieve it's catalog and will now be fully functional.
+   The Puppet agent will retrieve its catalog and will now be fully functional.
 You'll see a message similar to the following:

        Info: Retrieving pluginfacts
        Info: Retrieving plugin